Counter-Dotsbook design

 Clube F is a feminist book club organized by Bazar do Tempo, a brazilian publishing house.
 The logo focuses on the letter F that stands out in the shape of a projected light or as colorful super-heroine badge.

-CREDITSDeveloped at studio Tereza Bettinardi
+Developed at Tereza Bettinardi

 Art direction by Tereza Bettinardi